zhechun683/chinatravel/project_report.md

 2. **Offline Functionality Requirement**: In travel application scenarios, users may use the app in environments with unstable networks.
 PWA's offline capability ensures users can still access basic content without an internet connection.

 3. **Cross-Platform Compatibility**: PWA can run in any modern browser, without platform limitations, allowing the application to reach a broader user base.

+#### Choice of Next.js Framework

+While the course module does not specifically cover Next.js, this framework was selected for the following pragmatic reasons:

+1. **PWA Implementation Simplicity**: Next.js offers streamlined PWA integration through the next-pwa plugin, significantly reducing the complexity of Service Worker configuration and management.

+2. **Performance Optimization**: The framework's built-in image optimization, code splitting, and server-side rendering capabilities directly enhance PWA performance metrics, particularly on mobile devices.

+3. **Development Efficiency**: Next.js's file-based routing system and integrated API routes enabled faster development of the application's core features, allowing more focus on implementing the required PWA and device API functionality.

+4. **Production Readiness**: The framework provides production-optimized builds with minimal configuration, ensuring the application can be easily deployed and maintained.

+It's important to note that while Next.js was used as the development framework, the core educational focus remains on implementing and understanding PWA technology and device API integration, which are framework-agnostic concepts.

 ### Positive Impact of the Technology